 Stay in rustic beach huts

 Our home for the next few days was the fabulously relaxing New Teddy’s Place, just a few steps from the beach.
-With its rustic cabins, hammocks and chilled vibe, it’s the perfect place to stay on a backpacker’s budget.
-The staff here are very friendly and the daily menu is divine.
+With its rustic cabins, hammocks and chilled vibe, it’s the perfect place for backpackers, Zanzibar-style.
+The staff here are friendly and the daily menu is divine.

 Dine on The Rock in the middle of the sea